-In most of the cases, there is no obvious reason found.
-But certain factors can increase the chances of gynecomastia.
-Due to increasing cases of obesity, increased use of anabolic steroids, and environmental pollution with estrogen-like substances, the number of patients with gynecomastia are increasing.
+In most of the cases, no apparent reason is found.
+However, certain factors can increase the chances of gynecomastia.
+Due to rising cases of obesity, increased use of anabolic steroids, and environmental pollution with estrogen-like substances, the number of patients with gynecomastia is growing.

 It is usually caused by an increase in the ratio of estrogens (female hormone) to testosterone (male hormone).
-Estrogen, the “female” hormone, makes breast tissue grow.
-While testosterone, the “male” hormone, has opposite effects on the breast tissue (it stops estrogen from making breast tissue grow).
+Estrogen, the "female" hormone, makes breast tissue grow.
+Meanwhile, testosterone, the "male" hormone, has opposite effects on breast tissue (it stops estrogen from causing breast tissue to grow).

 When to go to a doctor